-- The club’s chair Martin Lester and Welfare Officer Neil Shirley have overall responsibility for implementation of the policy.
+- The club’s chair Mary Evans and Welfare Officer Neil Shirley have overall responsibility for implementation of the policy.

 - The Chair and Welfare Officer of the club are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns.

 - The Oxford Sports LTC Club’s Welfare Officer Neil Shirley is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers.

 - All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the club’s Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure.

 - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure.

 - The Oxford Sports LTC committed to:

 - take steps to ensure that our committee, members, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution;